desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 : A Bootstrapping Domain prefixed with a label derived from the Child zone's name.

+Signaling Record
+: A DNS record located at a Signaling Name.

 CDS/CDNSKEY
 : This notation refers to CDS and/or CDNSKEY, i.e., one or both.